MoltenDevLabs/nuxt-template/README.md

 ## Installation & Setup

-To get started with the Coral Mussòlidaria Reus Mobile App, follow these setup instructions.
+To get started with the Nuxt 3 template, follow these setup instructions.

 ### Project Minimal Starter